benwiggy/PDFsuite/README.md

 This is all done with python scripts that access the Core Graphics Quartz APIs inside MacOS.

-These scripts are designed to be used as Quick Actions in the Finder _(aka Services);_ PDF Services _(in the PDF button of the Print dialog);_ or as Terminal commands, with filenames as arguments.
+These scripts are designed to be used as Automator Quick Actions in the Finder _(aka Services);_ PDF Services _(in the PDF button of the Print dialog);_ or as Terminal commands, with filenames as arguments.
+You can also use them in Shortcuts.app.

 ### Quick Actions